 Eventually this dream crystallised in the form of a modestly sized space along Tanglin Halt Road.
 And the entire family hopped onboard.

 “As a family, we each have our own roles,” he explains, though they often juggle multiple hats.
 Renfred and his brother, Alfred, handle the coffee and ice cream production, while at times fronting the store.
 His mother takes the cashier as well, while overseeing the making of the ice cream.

 It’s not often that you see a family running such a modern business, as opposed to a more traditional practice that’s been handed down for generations.
 This time, the children take charge.

 Still, the challenges of working with your family remain the same, Renfred admits.

 “We’ve got to ensure each and every one of us do our part and cover whoever’s role when needed.
 In that way, there will be more work done and lesser conflicts,” he says.

-Thankfully, for every negative experience Renfred faces, he receives a hundred more positive ones from his nearest and dearest – and that includes loyal customers who will always have his back, just as he has theirs.
+Thankfully, for every negative experience Renfred faces, he receives a hundred more positive ones from his nearest and dearest – and that includes loyal customers who treat him like family.

 Editor’s Note: Since we conducted the interview, Renfred has also opened a new Japanese restaurant, Monzen@Gardens.